DeSales University's Title IX Policy

 - The University Police will answer any questions about the criminal justice process, the University's Title IX administrative disciplinary process and services available for all parties involved.

 - If the incident results in criminal proceedings, the University's investigation of the complaint will still proceed but aspects of it may be temporarily suspended to accommodate the investigation in the criminal matter by the involved law enforcement agency.
-The University cooperates with the Lehigh County District Attorney's Office, Upper Saucon Township Police Department and other county law enforcement agencies to make sure incidents are properly investigated, to comply with Title IX and to promote safety for all concerned.
+The University cooperates with the Lehigh County District Attorney's Office, Upper Saucon Township Police Department other county law enforcement agencies to make sure incidents are properly investigated, to comply with Title IX and to promote safety for all concerned.

-- Changes may be made in the complainant's and respondent's academic, living and employment situation upon request, if the University can reasonably accommodate the request.
+- Changes may be made in the complainant's and respondent's academic, living and employment situation upon if the University can reasonably accommodate the request.
 The University may make such changes on its own initiative after weighing all of the circumstances of each party, including issuing no contact directives to the parties involved.
 The goals of these adjustments are the safety, well-being and academic stability of the parties.

 - Suspension from living on-campus or from the University may occur, pending final resolution of the sex discrimination complaint, after taking into account the nature of the allegations, the investigation(s) to date and all other circumstances.